 - We double chocolate-it-up by using vegan chocolate chips.
 Note: I had non-vegan chocolate chips on hand, so I used them but be sure to choose the chocolate chip product you’re comfortable using.

-Just like the majority of my other dessert recipes, we simply add all the ingredients to a blender and blend until combined.
+Simply beat everything together in a stand mixer, then transfer it to a parchment-lined pan.
 Bake it up, sprinkle it with sea salt, and you’re in for one incredibly chocolatey experience.

 - Replace flax “eggs” with chia eggs.